 Buyer leads are comprised of the individuals actively ready to purchase and looking for someone to help them find a home.
 Generating real estate buyer leads can skyrocket your business profits, and it doesn’t have to be costly.
-We talked to agents generating this specific real estate leads to learn how they do it.
+We talked to agents generating these specific real estate leads to learn how they do it.

 Here are the top 19 methods successful agents use to generate real estate buyer leads: